Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Results and discussion

-Prior work has suggested that the shape, location, and extent of coexistence regions, as well as the orientation of tie lines, may reflect distinct underlying mechanisms of cononsolvency \cite{R:2024_Zhang_Phase}.
-To investigate this, we constructed full ternary phase diagrams for representative parameter sets drawn from each of the three regimes: $\mathcal{R}_\text{ps}$, $\mathcal{R}_\text{pc}$, and $\mathcal{R}_\text{sc}$ (see blue squares in Fig.~\ref{Fig1:ChiExploration}b,e).
-While all selected systems are guaranteed to exhibit phase separation at certain compositions, the resulting phase diagrams indeed differ in the shapes of their binodal curves and the orientations of their tie lines based on the dominant interaction present in the system (Fig.~\ref{Fig2:Binodals}a–c).
-In the case where polymer-solvent interactions dominate (Fig.~\ref{Fig2:Binodals}a), the tie lines predominantly connect phases in which one is rich in polymer and solvent, while the other is rich in cosolvent and depleted in polymer.
-Due to the arbitrary labeling of solvent and cosolvent, which have equivalent molecular volumes, Fig.~\ref{Fig2:Binodals}a and Fig.~\ref{Fig2:Binodals}b are related by exchange symmetry.
-Accordingly, when polymer-cosolvent interactions prevail (Fig.~\ref{Fig2:Binodals}b)—the tie lines connect a polymer/cosolvent-rich phase with a polymer-lean, solvent-rich phase.
-In contrast, when solvent-cosolvent interactions dominate (Fig.~\ref{Fig2:Binodals}c), the tie lines orient nearly perpendicular to the polymer composition axis, leading to coexistence between a very polymer-lean phase with mixed solvent and a polymer-rich phase.
-Together, these observations highlight that, within the same theoretical framework, cononsolvency can emerge in multiple ways with distinct signatures in terms of the orientation and symmetry of tie lines.
-Ultimately, while these observations may serve as useful indicators of the dominant underlying interactions, they remain qualitative and do not offer insight into the microscopic details of how cononsolvency manifests.
+Prior work has suggested that the shape, location, and extent of coexistence regions, as well as the orientation of tie lines, may reflect distinct underlying mechanisms of cononsolvency. \cite{R:2024_Zhang_Phase} To investigate this, we constructed full ternary phase diagrams for representative parameter sets drawn from each of the three regimes: $R_\text{ps}$, $R_\text{pc}$, and $R_\text{sc}$.
+Indeed, the shapes of binodal curves and the orientations of tie lines differ based on the dominant interaction present in the system (Supplementary Information, Fig. S1) When interactions between a polymer and one of the solvents dominate, tie lines connect phases in which one is rich in polymer and the better solvent, while the other is rich in the lesser solvent and depleted in polymer.
+When solvent-cosolvent interactions dominate, the tie lines orient nearly perpendicular to the polymer composition axis, leading to coexistence between a very polymer-lean phase with mixed solvent and a polymer-rich phase.

+Visually, the orientation of the tielines and the resultant coexistent composition suggest that there is a polymer-lean and polymer-rich phase.
+To verify that the reported instabilities correspond to cononsolvency, we performed an eigenmode analysis of the Hessian of the free energy at representative compositions within the binodal region.
+In the $\chi_\text{pc}$-dominated regime, the unstable mode corresponds to a channel where the polymer and cosolvent fluctuate together while the solvent fluctuates in the opposite direction.
+Conversely, in the $\chi_\text{sc}$-dominated regime, the instability primarily follows the polymer concentration while solvent and cosolvent fluctuate in phase.
+These results confirm that cononsolvency arises via distinct mechanisms in the two regimes.
+Full details of the eigenmode decomposition and channel classification are provided in the Supporting Information (Section S2).

+Nevertheless, while these observations may serve as useful indicators of the dominant underlying interactions, they remain qualitative and do not offer insight into the microscopic details of the interactions that underlie cononsolvency.